FoxWhiskey/clickclock/README.md

 The first long time test showed, that the board drifts away from NTP time unacceptably fast (about 2 seconds early per day, in my case).
 `v1.1.3` (and greater) implements a simple mechanism to re-synchronise the relevant _ISRs_ to NTP-time, so that the clockwork is powered on time.
 An attentive clock-watcher therefore may notice a slightly longer or shorter (indicated) minute once in a while...
 An adaptive way to account for the time drift will be implemented with `v1.3.x` and greater.
 See milestone on Github.

+5. Note, that flashing the ESP8266 with a new version of `clickclock` (or other firmware) does not erase `systemdata` stored in EEPROM.
+If you need default values to be considered on boot (those in `wificonfig.h`), flash memory of the system must be erased completely before flashing new firmware.
+Close any monitor windows of _PlatfomIO_ and press "_Erase Flash_" in the PlatformIO-view of _vscode_.
 ## Why is `clickclock` a _slave clock_ implementation?
 Err, well, the wording is misleading, to be honest!
 The software acutally implements a _mother clock_ :-).